ppi-ag/deep-sampler/README.md

       is an example for a `SourceManager` that writes JSON files.
    2. Implement a [SourceManagerFactory](deepsampler-junit/src/main/java/de/ppi/deepsampler/junit/SourceManagerFactory.java) that
       can be used to create and configure the new `SourceManager` using annotations in test-classes.
-   3. Define two annotation that can be set on test-methods to start loading and saving samples. [@LoadSamples](deepsampler-junit-json/src/main/java/de/ppi/deepsampler/junit/json/LoadSamples.java) and [@SaveSamples](deepsampler-junit-json/src/main/java/de/ppi/deepsampler/junit/json/SaveSamples.java) are examples that are used for JSON-samples.
+   3. Define two annotations that can be set on test-methods to start loading and saving samples. [@LoadSamples](deepsampler-junit-json/src/main/java/de/ppi/deepsampler/junit/json/LoadSamples.java#L32) and [@SaveSamples](deepsampler-junit-json/src/main/java/de/ppi/deepsampler/junit/json/SaveSamples.java#L32) are examples that are used for JSON-samples.
 These annotations must itself be annotated with the meta-annotations [@UseSourceManagerForLoading](deepsampler-junit/src/main/java/de/ppi/deepsampler/junit/UseSourceManagerForLoading.java) and respectively [@UseSourceManagerForSaving](deepsampler-junit/src/main/java/de/ppi/deepsampler/junit/UseSourceManagerForSaving.java) to tell DeepSampler, that these annotations are commands for loading and saving samples.
-Both meta-annotations bind the `SourceManagerFactory` the persistence-process.
+Both meta-annotations bind the `SourceManagerFactory` to the persistence-process.